gbmhunter/blog/content/space/coordinate-conversion/index.md

 ## Haversine Formula

-The _Haversine_ formula can be used to find the shortest distance (great circle distance) between two points on the earths surface, given their latitude and longitude coordinates.
+The _Haversine_ formula can be used to find the shortest distance (great circle distance) between two points on the earth's surface, given their latitude and longitude coordinates.

 <div>$$ d = 2r \cdot arcsin(\sqrt{sin^2(\frac{\varphi_2 - \varphi_1}{2}) + cos(\varphi_1)cos(\varphi_2)sin^2(\frac{\lambda_2 - \lambda_1}{2})}) $$</div>